partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/6-add-storage.md

   }
 ```

-and in `onMessage` to save the poll when user votes:
+and invoke it again in `onMessage` to save the poll when user votes:

 ```ts
   async onMessage(message: string) {